NandeeshMN/campus_connect/README.md

 # CampusConnect

-CampusConnect is a premium, production-ready collegiate social network tailored to enhance connections, academic success, and professional growth.
+CampusConnect is a social network tailored to enhance connections, academic success, and professional growth.
 Helps students to showcase there achievements,share posts communicate with other members.

 ## Architecture